 How to get from Luang Prabang to Chiang Mai by slow boat on the Mekong River

-Okay, I am going to tell you everything you need to know for how to get from Luang Prabang to Chiang Mai on the slow boat and everything you need to make it a memorable 20 hour slow boat journey on your backpacking trip through Southeast Asia.
+Okay, I am going to tell you everything you need to know for how to get from Luang Prabang to Chiang Mai on the slow boat and everything you need to make it a memorable 20-hour slow boat journey on your backpacking trip through Southeast Asia.
+Once you arrive, be sure to check out my top things to do in Chiang Mai guide.

 How to get to the pier from the centre of Luang Prabang to the Mekong boat pier